Support for you during the holidays

 Trying to do one or two small things for yourself around the festive period is enough.
 Whether it’s taking a walk or a bath, having a friend visit or phone you, or simply getting dressed.

-Separation at Christmas
+Coping with separation at Christmas

 Separation from a partner is tough at any time of year, and Christmas is no exception.